ke177409/Kara-Evans/README.md

 My biggest motivation is helping others, even if it's just locating that missing document or resolving a minor technical problem.
 I'm seeking to enhance my abilities to support my future team members and also improve the lives of the people they serve.

-**I'm located in Cleveland, Ohio and seeking a full-time local position or a full-time hybrid/remote position.**
+**I'm located in Cleveland, Ohio seeking a full-time position and open to hybrid or remote opportunities.**

 ### To learn more about me, check out my [resume](https://github.com/ke177409/Kara-Evans/blob/main/images/Evans.Kara%20Resume.pdf)!